-Using electric smoker in covered areas, including the garage, can cause serious damage.
-Use your smoker outdoor only.
+Using an electric smoker in covered areas, including the garage, can cause serious damage.
+Use your smoker outdoors only.

 You need to clean the grates and other removable parts after every use.
 For the whole smoker, you can clean it twice a year.